AIDynamicAction/rcognita/README.md

 The `Logger` class is an interface defining stubs of a print-to-console method print sim step, and print-to-file method log data row, respectively.
 Concrete loggers realize these methods.

-A similar class inheritance scheme is used in animator, and system.
+A similar class inheritance scheme is used in `Animator`, and `System`.
-The core data of animator’s subclasses are `objects`, which include entities to be updated on the screen, and their parameters stored in `pars`.
+The core data of `Animator`’s subclasses are `objects`, which include entities to be updated on the screen, and their parameters stored in `pars`.

-A concrete realization of a system interface must realize `sys_dyn`, which is the “right-handside” of the environment description, optionally disturbance dynamics via `disturb_dyn`, optionally controller dynamics (if the latter is, e. g., time-varying), and the output function `out`.
+A concrete realization of a system interface must realize `sys_dyn`, which is the “right-handside” of the environment description, optionally disturbance dynamics via `disturb_dyn`, optionally controller dynamics (if the latter is, e.g., time-varying), and the output function `out`.
 The method `receive_action` gets a control action and stores it.
 Everything is packed together in the `closed_loop_rhs` for the use in `Simulator`.

 Finally, the `controllers` module contains various agent types.
-One of them is `CtrlRLStab` – the class of stabilizing reinforcement learning agents as shown in [this flowchart](./flowcharts/rcognita-flowchart-RLstab.pdf).
+One of them is `CtrlOptPred` – the class of predictive objective-optimizing agents (model-predictive control and predictive reinforcement learning) as shown in [this flowchart](./flowcharts/rcognita-flowchart-RLstab.pdf).
-Notice it contains an explicit specification of the sampling time.
+Notice it contains an explicit specification of the sampling time `dt`.

-The data `SafeCtrl` is required to specify the stabilizing constraints and also to initialize the optimizer inside the `actor_critic` method, which in turns fetches the cost function from the `actor_critic_cost` method.
+The method `_critic` computes a model of something related to the value, e.g., value function, Q-function or advantage.
+In turn, `_critic_cost` defines a cost (loss) function to fir the critic (commonly based on temporal errors).
+The method `_critic_optimizer` actually optimizes the critic cost.
+The principle is analogous with the actor, except that it optimizes an objective along a prediction horizon.
+The details can be found in the code documentation.
 The method `compute_action` essentially watches the internal clock and performs an action updates when a time sample has elapsed.

 Auxiliary modules of the package are `models` and `utilities` which provide auxiliary functions and data structures, such as neural networks.